N-ian/N-ian/README.md

-- 👋 Hi, I’m @N-ian；
+- 👋 Hi, I’m Hugh；
-- 👀 I’m interested in sing,dance,rop和baseketball;
+- 👀 I’m interested in sing,dance,rop and baseketball;
 - 🌱 I’m currently learning c and linux programming；
 - 💞️ I’m looking to collaborate on learning and communication； -ps：Once the world is gone, why ask more about floating life?
 Just floating life in a dream。